Healthy Schools Certification

 A. If you are an educator interested in having your school participate in the Ophea Healthy Schools Certification and you are willing to act as the School Contact, click here to register your school.

 Ophea has created a poster on Understanding Partners – Schools to support individuals and organizations looking to better their relationship with schools.
 For more information on how to partner with schools, click here.

 Student engagement is a cornerstone of the Healthy School approach.
 Students as young as those in primary school can contribute to a healthy school by identifying what matters to them and what they like to do, contributing to or leading activities based on their abilities.
 Students in secondary schools can take even more of a leadership role, planning and running activities, and engaging community partners.

 If you are a student who wants to ensure that their school is participating in the Ophea Healthy Schools Certification, talk to your teacher, a parent/guardian or a staff member at your school and tell them about this opportunity.
 You can share the guidebook with them as it provides more information.

-Ophea has created a poster on Understanding Partners – Students to support individuals and organizations looking to better their relationship with youth.
-For more information on how to engage students, click here.
+Ophea has created a poster on Understanding Partners – Youth to support individuals and organizations looking to better their relationship with youth.
+For more information on how to engage youth, click here.

 Parent engagement in the school team can ensure that the activities reflect the parent community and that the health and well-being promoted in schools is enforced in the home.
 At the secondary level, parents may play a less formal role but are still a critical component to the well-being of the school community.